 Tournament games interrupted because of events beyond the control of the responsible administrative authority shall be continued from the point of suspension.
 Any ejected player or coach cannot participate in the resumed game.
 Teams playing short will continue to play short.
 NFHS 7-1-3 is not in effect for tournament games.
+Where a full half has been completed, teams are not permitted to complete the game.
+League or conference rules to the contrary do not take precedence over this national playing rule and the OHSAA has not chosen to allow completion where a complete half has been played.

-- 12. Goal differential (NFHS 7-1-5) Adopted in Ohio, 2021 OHSAA Soccer Reg.
-12(A)(1.7): Goal Differential/Running Clock During any regular season or tournament contest, any time the score differential reaches 6 goals or more AFTER the first half of the contest, a running clock shall be used.
+12. Goal differential (NFHS 7-1-5) - Adopted in Ohio, 2022 OHSAA Soccer Reg.
+12(A)(1.8): Goal Differential/Running Clock - During any regular season or tournament contest, any time the score differential reaches 6 goals or more AFTER the first half of the contest, a running clock shall be used.
 After the 6-goal differential has been met but the score drops below 6 goals, the clock reverts to regular timing.
-The clock shall be stopped only for an injured player on the field or when there is any unusual delay deemed necessary by the officials. - Regular Season Overtime procedure (NFHS 7-3-1) NOT adopted in Ohio NFHS 7-3-1 refers to overtime procedures during regular season play.
-No overtime procedures will be conducted during regular season play in Ohio. - Disqualified player barred from competition (NFHS 12-8-3 Note) Adopted in Ohio Refer to OHSAA Soccer Regulations for specific penalties for disqualified or ejected players and / or coaches. - 15.
-Sample Tie-Breaking Procedure Adopted in Ohio, in part Please refer to "Game Procedures: Tournament Overtime Procedures", above. - 16.
+The clock shall be stopped only for an injured player on the field or when there is any unusual delay deemed necessary by the officials.

+13. Regular Season Overtime procedure (NFHS 7-3-1) - NOT adopted in Ohio

+NFHS 7-3-1 refers to overtime procedures during regular season play.
+No overtime procedures will be conducted during regular season play in Ohio.

+- 14. Disqualified player barred from competition (NFHS 12-8-3 Note) Adopted in Ohio Refer to OHSAA Soccer Regulations for specific penalties for disqualified or ejected players and/or coaches. - Sample Tie-Breaking Procedure Adopted in Ohio, in part Please refer to "Game Procedures: Tournament Overtime Procedures," above. - 16.
 Incidental Use of Vulgar or Profane Language (12.8.1(d) NOTE) Not adopted in Ohio - 17.
-Sample Fourth Official/duties Adopted in Ohio, in part for post-season tournament play only
+Sample Fourth Official/duties -Adopted in Ohio, in part for post-season tournament play only